naman/wikiQA/README.md

 # Features Implemented

 1. For part 1: Uses cosine and jacard similarity to fetch questions for the answers in answer corpus.

 2. For part 2: It uses tf-idf to retrieve ranked results of possible documents which may contain the answer to the question.
-A faster method/alternative was used which splits senteces (with the help of nltk) and matches the query with every sentence in every doc.
+A faster method/alternative was also used which splits senteces (with the help of nltk) and matches the query with every sentence in every doc.
+The second approach is much more relevant to the the type of Search engine we are designing.
+	EXAMPLE: We have a query, "Who did James Monroe marry?", Now, the tf-idf will output all the docs which contain these terms, the terms may be in a single sentence, or far apart.
+The only demerit of tf-idf scoring is that it doesn't consider how close the words are in the query.
+However, the sentence similarity scoring is much relevant in this case, because we get a finer list of results which contains these words closely.

 3. Cutoffs used for Jaccard and Cosine similarity is 0.4 +- 0.0001.

 4. Stores the inverted index (both inverted word index, and inverted sentence index) as a json allowing offline caching (saves precious time 7 minutes required to build inverted index, power and those CPU cycles on building the index again) (see `build_index()`, `load_index_in_memory()` and `write_to_file()`).
 The
 	The inverted index json stores as follows